a-dossari/2-DOF-robotic-arm/README.md

 - Two Servo motors.

-- Two button for the Servo motors.
+- Two button for forward and inverse kinematics.